hafid-Qa/covid-web-App/README.md

 # CovidApp-ExpressJS

-web app is to monitor the latest statistics about cases of covid-19 in the world.
+A web app to monitor the latest statistics about cases of covid-19 in the world.
+Back-end with ExpressJs and PUG as template engine.Front-end with pure JS.

+The covid data is from API(https://covid-19.dataflowkit.com).

+There are three pages:

+/home: A static page that provides general information about the service.

+/statistics: Dynamically generated and contain the following displays:
+  - Dropdown from which the user can pick a country or the world
+  - A map that shows which country is currently selected.
+  - A table displaying the different statistics for the world or the selected country.

+/contact: To send a message in case a user wants to ask for an inquiry.

 ## Getting Started
 ### Setup